-The book of Proverbs is a treasure trove of practical wisdom inspired by our Creator God.
-It gives us keys to a better life now and forever!
+The book of Proverbs is a treasure trove of practical wisdom inspired by God.
+It gives us keys to a better life.
+Here is background to help you study Proverbs.

 How many of the following expressions have you heard before?